SarayStudentUiA/Master-Rscript/README.md

 Merged Data Fish habitat:

-Figures with fish and deph
+Figures with fish + depth + habitat

 statistical modeling - I have also included those I tried to use so you can see the variations of model structures I have tried